jimorc/GenerateDocumentationComments/README.md

    * Visual Studio extension development
 2. .Net Compiler Platform SDK extension
 3. DGML editor if you want to activate the View Directed Syntax Graph menu item in the Syntax Visualizer.
-See the Syntax Visualizer section of Tools For Viewing And Creating Roslyn Syntax Trees (to be published).
+See the Syntax Visualizer section of the [Tools For Viewing And Creating Roslyn Syntax Trees](https://jaipblog.wordpress.com/2017/10/06/tools-for-viewing-and-creating-roslyn-syntax-trees/) post.